A long-term financial plan is more than chance

 Putting your income and expenses down on paper or in Excel puts into dollar signs how you’ll achieve your long-term financial goals, the rocks.
 To continue with the food analogy, because I must be hungry, your budget is your menu.

 Do worry about having to dive into Excel and create your own budget.
 We’ve done the hard work for you.
-Click here to download the same budget we use to manage our financial daily, short-term and long-term financial goals.
+Click here to get the same budget we use to manage our daily, short-term and long-term financial goals.

 4) Open accounts for each of your financial goals